Welcoming Exchange Students

 The lectures and seminars included in this program are open to exchance students visiting Duisburg campus as guests of the Faculty of Social Sciences, Mercator School of Management or the Institute of East Asian Studies.

-Social and Economic Sciences International Program (Summer term 2019)
+Social and Economic Sciences International Program (Winter term 2019/20)